crgeary/wp-jamstack-deployments/README.md

 - **Webhook Method** - This is the required method for the webhook request.
 The available options are `GET` or `POST`.
 By default the plugin will automatically select `POST`.
 - **Badge Image URL** - An optional field to specify the `src` of a badge, for services that support badges.
 - **Badge Link** - An optional field to specify the `href` of a badge, for services that support badges.
-- **Post Types** - A list of selectable post types that will trigger a Netlify deployment when created, updated or deleted.
+- **Post Types** - A list of selectable post types that will trigger a deployment when created, updated or deleted.
 Note that only selected post types will trigger a deployment.
-- **Taxonomies** - A list of selectable taxonomies that will trigger a Netlify deployment when created, updated or deleted.
+- **Taxonomies** - A list of selectable taxonomies that will trigger a deployment when created, updated or deleted.
 Note that only selected taxonomies will trigger a deployment.

 **If you need more control, there are actions & filters you can use to get the job done.**